Tenancingo, State of Mexico: Geography

+Climate

 The municipality's climate is temperate and semi-moist with a rainy season.
 Average annual precipitation is between 1,000 and 1,500mm with most of this falling in the late summer and early fall.
 The rest of the year is mostly dry.
 Average annual temperature is 18.2°C.

+Hydrography

 The only surface water is from dams constructed to collect runoff located in San José Tenería, Ejido de Tenancingo, San Nicolás Tepetzingo, Colonia San Isido and Ixpuichiapan, which provide water both for drinking and agriculture.